bsaladhikari/gift-app/docs/supabase-setup-summary.md

-# Supabase Integration for GiftGenie
+# Supabase Integration for LuxegiftAI

-This document outlines the Supabase setup we've implemented for the GiftGenie application.
+This document outlines the Supabase setup we've implemented for the LuxegiftAI application.

 ## Database Schema